Equality and diversity

 Inclusive language guide

-The inclusive language guide has been produced to help Council staff ensure that wherever possible, language is used in a way that is inclusive and does not cause offence.
+The inclusive language guide (PDF 162kb) was produced to help council staff ensure that wherever possible, language is used in a way that is inclusive and does not cause offence.

 Equality information collection